MakanFar/MakanFar.github.io/resume/index.md

 &nbsp; &nbsp; &nbsp; _ (In Submission) Advisor: Prof. Dr. ALİ OKATAN_

 : > In this work, the performance of a new depth-wise convolution neural networks model with self-attention layers on diagnosis of medical cases using CXRs is accessed.
 Images of chest x-rays from patients with confirmed Covid-19, pulmonary opacity, and normal cases, were used for automatic detection with the suggested model.
 The purposed model was trained to provide a diagnosis for multi-label classification of all three cases (Covid-19, lung opacity, normal).
-The best accuracy obtained is 96.5%, 91.4%, 99%, 98%, 91.3% and 94.5% respectively.

 <!-- image -->
 <p align="center"><img src="coatnet.png"></p>